 These squidgy healthy chocolate coconut truffles are an absolute gem.
-They are dairy free.
-But they have all the chocolatey richness that you’d want from a truffle.
-As a present for a chocoholic or an after dinner treat, they won’t disappoint.
+They are dairy free but have all the chocolatey richness that you’d want from a truffle.
+As a gift for a chocoholic or an after dinner treat, healthy coconut balls won’t disappoint!

 Ingredients